 ANNUAL GROWTH RATE EXCEEDS 3%, OUTPACING THE NSW AVERAGE

-Economic indicators point to continued growth while the population is expected to continue to grow at 4.5%.View Economic Indicators
+Economic indicators point to continued growth while the population is expected to continue to grow at an annual average change of 2.97%.View Economic Indicators

 TWO MILLION PEOPLE LIVE WITHIN 30-MINUTES OF PARRAMATTA CBD